diwakargrandhi/spendee-html-to-csv/README.md

 4. Run the command `npm start`
 5. We can now access the web application in your browser by navigating to http://localhost:3000

+## Disclaimer
+This is purely an academic exercise.
+A small side project to help me understand react and a few other concepts with a working example.

 ## License
 Code released under the [MIT license](https://github.com/diwakargrandhi/spendee-html-to-csv/blob/main/LICENSE)